lonerapier/lonerapier.github.io/docs/advanced/making plugins.md

 npx quartz plugin add github:your-username/my-plugin
 ```

-This clones the plugin, builds it, and adds it to both `quartz.config.yaml` and `quartz.lock.json`.
+This clones the plugin and adds it to both `quartz.config.yaml` and `quartz.lock.json`.
+If the plugin ships pre-built `dist/` (recommended), installation completes in seconds with no build step.
 You can then configure it in your config:

 ```yaml title="quartz.config.yaml"
 plugins: